2023 Most Popular Allied Health Professions Associate Degree Schools in Arkansas

 The following schools top our list of the Most Popular Allied Health Professions Associate Degree Colleges.

-Our 2023 rankings named University of Arkansas - Pulaski Technical College the most popular school in Arkansas for allied health professions students working on their associate degree.
+Our analysis found University of Arkansas - Pulaski Technical College to be the most popular school for allied health professions students who want to pursue a associate degree in Arkansas.
 Located in the city of North Little Rock, UA Pulaski Tech is a public school with a small student population.

 Of the 49 students majoring in allied health at UA Pulaski Tech, 27% are male and 73% are female.